total_timeout for Net::HTTP

 total_timeout option in a way that doesn't interfere with the current functioning of open_timeout and read_timeout.
 Would a patch to put in this feature be accepted?

-Updated by prajjwal (Prajjwal Singh) 11 months ago
+Updated by prajjwal (Prajjwal Singh) about 1 year ago

 +1.
 This is something I'd love to see implemented because this is actually the most common use case for me.